Transfer Policies of CSU Campuses

 Students who have completed 60 or more transferable semester college units (90 or more quarter units) at the time of entrance are considered upper-division transfer students.
 Generally, applicants qualify for admission as upper-division transfer students if they meet all of the following requirements:

 - Have a grade point average of at least 2.0 (C or better) in all transferable units attempted.
 Applicants from outside of SF State’s six-county service area may be held to a different GPA requirement.

-- Are in good standing at the last college or university attended and have completed at least 60 transferable semester units of college coursework with a grade-point average of 2.0 or higher.
+- Are in good standing at the last college or university attended and have completed at least 60 transferable semester units of college coursework with a GPA of 2.0 or higher.

 - The 60 units must include the Golden 4 requirements listed above.

 Associate Degree for Transfer (ADT)

 Student Transfer Achievement Reform (STAR) Act (SB 1440)

 The Student Transfer Achievement Reform (STAR) Act (SB 1440) establishes an Associate Degree for Transfer (ADT) for transfer for California Community College students and is designed to provide a clear pathway to the CSU degree major.